 The Emerson-Thoreau Medal is awarded to an individual for overall literary achievement rather than for a specific work.
-Named for Ralph Waldo Emerson and Henry David Thoreau – both of whom were members of the American Academy of Arts & Sciences – the medal was first given to Robert Frost in 1958, and has since been presented to other notable authors such as T.S.
+Named for Ralph Waldo Emerson and Henry David Thoreau, the medal was first given to Robert Frost in 1958, and has since been presented to other notable authors such as T.S.
 Eliot, Hannah Arendt, Saul Bellow, Norman Mailer, and Toni Morrison.
 A complete list of all past winners is available here.

-Following the presentation of the medal, Atwood will give brief remarks before joining fellow author Gish Jen for a conversation.
+Following the presentation of the medal, Atwood gave brief remarks before joining fellow author Gish Jen for a conversation.